 Testing today is simpler, easier and less embarrassing than ever.
 It usually involves a pee in a cup and a blood test.
 If it involves any genital swabs, you can usually do these yourself.
 Be open with your doctors and nurses about types of sex you are having, whether that be oral, vaginal or anal sex.
 It means you get the STI test you need.

 Let’s start raising awareness of regular STI testing and changing these attitudes of shame, fear, stigma and embarrassment.
 The best way to do this is to spread the word.
 When we talk about sex, let’s talk about STI testing.
 To get tested you can go to any GP (it’ll be free if you go to a bulk billed practice), any sexual health clinic in NSW or these Aboriginal community health services.
 It’s recommended to get tested every three months if you have multiple partners (e.g. 3-5 a month) otherwise getting tested every six months is a good rule.
 At the very least its recommended to get tested once every 12 months even if you are in a monogamous relationship.

 To all the Millennials out there, let’s raise our sexual pleasure, get it on and get it tested!

 If you have any questions you can ask anonymously and get answers from the NSW Sexual Health Infolink (SHIL) line on 1800 451 624.
-You can check out our Testing for STIs factsheet or chat to one our Treatments Officers on (02) 9206 2177, 1800 245 677 (freecall) or email firstname.lastname@example.org.
+You can check out our Testing for STIs factsheet or chat with a Peer Support Officer on (02) 8357 8386, 1800 245 677 (freecall) or email firstname.lastname@example.org.